Michelle Forbes: Career

-That same year, Forbes became a regular on Wonderland, an ABC series, but it was pulled from the air after only two episodes.
+That same year, Forbes became a regular on the ABC series Wonderland but it was pulled from the air after only two episodes.
 Forbes was next seen in a recurring role on the police drama The District.

-She was subsequently given roles in films such as 2001's Perfume and 2002's American Girl, as well as the 2001 British TV movie Messiah (for which she studied British sign language for a week) and its sequel installments: Messiah 2: Vengeance is Mine in 2002 and Messiah III in 2003.
+She was subsequently given roles in films such as 2001's Perfume and 2002's American Girl as well as the 2001 British television film Messiah (for which she studied British sign language for a week) and its sequel installments: Messiah 2: Vengeance is Mine in 2002 and Messiah III in 2003.
 During the 2002–2003 TV season, Forbes played the recurring character of presidential aide Lynne Kresge on the second season of the action series 24.

-She followed her role on 24 with a guest spot on Alias, then went on to play Admiral Helena Cain in three episodes of the re-imagining of the classic sci-fi series Battlestar Galactica, as well as appearing in the TV movie Battlestar Galactica: Razor.
+She followed her role on 24 with a guest spot on Alias then went on to play Admiral Helena Cain in three episodes of the re-imagining of the classic sci-fi series Battlestar Galactica as well as appearing in the television film Battlestar Galactica: Razor.
 She followed this up with a recurring role as Agent Samantha Brinker on the drama Prison Break and guest starred on Boston Legal and Lost.

-Forbes starred as the lead in the adaptation of the comic-book Global Frequency, the single produced episode of which infamously leaked online the following year, eight months after the series failed to be picked up by Warner Bros. networks.
+Forbes starred as the lead in the adaptation of the comic-book Global Frequency, the single produced episode of which leaked online the following year, eight months after the series failed to be picked up by Warner Bros. networks.

 Forbes returned to British television screens with guest roles in both Holby City and as a Mossad agent in Waking the Dead.
 In 2008, Forbes starred in two HBO drama series; In Treatment, portraying the wife of the central character, and in True Blood as a Maenad named Maryann Forrester.

-She reprised her semi-regular roles in both series in their respective second seasons in 2009, as well as joining the cast of the Canadian psychological drama series Durham County for its second season as Dr. Penelope Verity.
+She reprised her semi-regular roles in both series in their respective second seasons in 2009 as well as joining the cast of the Canadian psychological drama series Durham County for its second season as Dr. Penelope Verity.

 Forbes played the role of Mitch Larsen in the US television series The Killing, a 2011 remake of the Danish crime series Forbrydelsen.
 Forbes appeared as Retro Girl in the TV series Powers.
 She also landed a prominent supporting role in The Hunger Games: Mockingjay – Part 2.

 Forbes subsequently played Valerie Edwards in the TV series Berlin Station that aired on Epix from 2016 to 2019.
-Her character was a no-nonsense administrator who serves as a Berlin Station Internal Branch Chief.
+Her character was a no-nonsense administrator who serves as a Berlin Station Internal branch chief.